-Students must also be aware that the college requires national criminal background checks for the Human Services Program.
+Students must also be aware that the college requires national criminal background checks for the Human Service Program.
 The cost of the background check is the responsibility of the student.
 Applicants, who have been in difficulty with the law, depending upon the nature of their experience, may not be eligible for Field and Internship placement.

-Fall Semester r CL LAB CR
+Fall Semeste r CL LAB CR

 ENGL120W College Composition 4 0 4

 HSV111W Introduction to Human Services 3 0 3

 HSV114W Case Management 3 0 3

 PSYC111W Psychology 3 0 3

 MATHEMATICS 4 0 4

 Totals 17 0 17

-O I I O I I I O I I I I I I I I I I ~ 00

 Spring Seme ster CL LAB CR

-Spring Semes ENGL229W ster Media and Society СL З LAB 0 CR 3
+Spring Seme ENGL229W ster Media and Society CL 3 LAB 0 CR 3

 ENGL229W Media and Society

 ENGL229W Media and Society Social and Political Issues in 3 0 3

-ENGL229W HSV116W Media and Society Social and Political Issues in Human Services 3 3 0 3
+ENGL229W HSV116W Media and Society Social and Political Issues in Human Services 3 0 3

-ENGL229W HSV116W HSV117W Media and Society Social and Political Issues in Human Services Crisis Intervention 3 3 3 0 0 0 3 3 3
+ENGL229W HSV116W HSV117W Media and Society 3 3 3 0 0 3 3 3